A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 .

-As a .NET developer, you rely implicitly on value-based semantics on a daily basis.
-Indeed the System.String
+As a .NET developer, you rely implicitly on value-based semantics daily.
+Indeed the class System.String

 1 2 3 4 5 6 7 8 9 10 11 |